 "Four children from our school passed away during the earthquake.
 Now I want to have strong classrooms for my students to study in."

 WHO ARE WE?

 Miyamoto Relief applies engineering expertise to sustain life in at-risk communities around the world.
-Out focus is on seismically upgrading schools – safeguarding the lives of those most vulnerable.
-Miyamoto relief also focuses on preserving cultural heritage and historic structures.
+Our focus is on seismically upgrading schools to safeguard the lives of those most vulnerable.
+Miyamoto Relief also works to preserve cultural heritage and historic structures.
 The entire history of a culture can be lost in a few seconds of an earthquake.